 - Chrome | Direct

 - Firefox | Direct

 Funnel Group By Clauses

-You may apply a Group By function to categorize users using an event property, user property, or user segment.
+You may apply a Group By function to categorize users via event property, user property, or user segment.

-You may isolate each group’s conversion rate by clicking on the corresponding slice of the donut in the visualization area.
-The Total Conversion Rate and Average Conversion Time displayed in the top left corner, and the conversion rate in the webbing between each step will change to reflect only users that are in the selected breakout.
+To isolate each group's conversion rate, select the corresponding slice of the donut in the visualization area.
+The Total Conversion Rate and Average Conversion Time displayed in the top left corner, and the conversion rate in the path between each step, will change to reflect only users that are in the selected breakout.

 Cohort Group By Clauses

 Cohorts are defined by a shared generation or a shared property.
 A generation is a unit of time, such as a month.
 A monthly cohort would include all users who entered the cohort during that month.
 A property is a characteristic or attribute, such as device type.
 Cohorts defined by device type would include all users with an iPhone, all users with an Android, etc.

 Queries with a breakout are limited to display a maximum of 50 breakout results.
 Use the selector in the query builder to show the top or bottom 5-50 results.
 If there are less than five breakout results, the menu will not appear.

 To view more than 50 breakouts, export the data from the tool as a CSV file: